 - STEP 2: GO to the PROBATE COURT CLERK.
-If the Judge/Commissioner grants the PETITION for Appointment of a Guardian/Conservator: - A. TAKE the following original documents to the Probate Court Clerk. - ORDER OF APPOINTMENT of Guardian/Conservator - LETTERS OF APPOINTMENT - ACCEPTANCE OF LETTERS OF APPOINTMENT - PROOF of surety bond
+If the Judge/Commissioner grants the PETITION for Appointment of a Conservator:

+- A. TAKE the following original documents to the Probate Court Clerk.

+- ORDER OF APPOINTMENT of a Conservator

+- LETTERS OF APPOINTMENT

+- ACCEPTANCE OF LETTERS OF APPOINTMENT

+- PROOF of surety bond
-When you present the above-listed documents, the clerk will:

-- 1) Review the ORDER OF APPOINTMENT and your proof of surety bond,

-- 2) Complete the LETTERS,

-- 3) Ask you to SIGN the ACCEPTANCE, and

-- 4) File the original documents.
+When you present the above-listed documents, the clerk will 1) review the ORDER OF APPOINTMENT and your proof of surety bond, 2) complete the LETTERS, 3) ask you to SIGN the ACCEPTANCE, and 4) file the original documents.

-- B. ASK the Probate Court Clerk to CERTIFY a copy of the LETTERS of Appointment to prove that you have the appointment and authority from the court.
+B. ASK the Probate Court Clerk to CERTIFY a copy of the LETTERS of Appointment to prove that you have the appointment and authority from the court.

-Note: There is a certification fee plus a copy fee per page to do this.
-A list of current fees is available from the Self Service Center and from the Clerk of Court's website.
+Note: A list of current fees is available from the Self Service Center and from the Clerk of Court's website.

-If you cannot afford the filing fee and/or the fee for having the papers served by the Sheriff or by publication, you may request a deferral (payment plan) when you file your papers with the Clerk of the Court.
+Note: If you cannot afford the filing fee and/or the fee for having the papers served by the Sheriff or by publication, you may request a deferral (payment plan) when you file your papers with the Clerk of the Court.
 Deferral Applications are available at no charge from the Self-Service Center.

-C. KEEP the following documents in your Guardian/Conservator Records:

-1. ORDER OF APPOINTMENT.
-Keep a copy of this to remember what the Judge/Commissioner ordered you to do in this case.

-2. LETTERS OF APPOINTMENT.
-Keep a certified copy of the LETTERS to show anyone who needs to know that you have authority from the court to act as conservator, and what that authority is.

-3. ORDER TO CONSERVATORS.
+- C. KEEP the following documents in your CONSERVATOR RECORDS: - 1.
+ORDER OF APPOINTMENT.
+Keep a copy of this to remember what the Judge/Commissioner ordered you to do in this case. - 2.
+LETTERS OF APPOINTMENT.
+Keep a certified copy of the LETTERS to show anyone who needs to know that you have authority from the court to act as conservator, and what that authority is. - 3.
+ORDER TO CONSERVATORS.
 Keep a copy of this Order and read it often.
 This ORDER contains the general instructions about what you are required to do as conservator.
-Be sure you know your obligations, and what you are required to do under the law.

-STEP 3: GO to the COUNTY RECORDERS' OFFICE and RECORD the LETTERS of APPOINTMENT.
+Be sure you know your obligations, and what you are required to do under the law. - STEP 3: GO to the COUNTY RECORDERS' OFFICE and RECORD the LETTERS of APPOINTMENT.
 In addition to recording the LETTERS in the county where the protected person resides, you may need to record the LETTERS at more than one County Recorders' Office (if the protected person has a residence or does business in more than one county).
-The act of recording gives the public official notice that you have been appointed the guardian/conservator of the protected person.
-It also creates a record that identifies you as the only person entitled to transfer property on behalf of the protected person in the event someone should attempt to sell or make any lien or other encumbrance against the real property.

-A. KEEP a certified copy of the LETTERS of Appointment to show anyone who needs to know that you have authority from the court to act as guardian/conservator, and what your authority is.
+The act of recording gives the public official notice that you have been appointed the Conservator of the protected person.
+It also creates a record that identifies you as the only person entitled to transfer property on behalf of the protected person in the event someone should attempt to sell or make any lien or other encumbrance against the real property. - A. KEEP a certified copy of the LETTERS of Appointment to show anyone who needs to know that you have authority from the court to act as conservator, and what your authority is.

-THE FIRST MONTH (Within 30 days after the court order appointment)
+THE FIRST MONTH (Within 30 days after the court order appointing you as conservator)